 Read the case study we put together for Amazon Marketplace, using the business model portfolio to tell the story of how they validated their business idea: Patience is a Virtue: An Amazon Case Study in Three Parts.
 Otherwise you can read about the differences between organizations such as Amazon and Nestle.

 Codify aspects of a superior business model.
 Each pattern helps you think through how to compete on a superior business model, beyond the traditional means of competition based on technology, product, service, or price.
 The best business models incorporate several patterns to outcompete others.

 Codify the shift from one type of business model to another.
 Each pattern helps you think through how you could substantially improve your current business model by shifting it from a less competitive one to a more competitive one.

-Understand business model patterns to better perform the following business model activities:
+Understand patterns to better perform the following business model activities:

 Design and Assess

 Use patterns to design better business models around market opportunities, technology innovations, or new products and services.
-Use them to assess the competitiveness of an existing business model.
+Use them to assess the competitiveness of an existing one.

 Disrupt and Transform

 Use patterns as an inspiration to transform your market.
 In the following section, we provide a library of companies that disrupted entire industries.
 They were the first to introduce new business model patterns in their arena.

 Question and Improve